 How Can We Fix Charging Anxiety Without Fast Charging?

-Charging your phone anytime, anywhere, is quite a difficult habit to form, not to mention inconvenient.
+Charging your iPhone anytime, anywhere, is quite a difficult habit to form, not to mention inconvenient.
 You may need to set a reminder to charge your phone regularly.
 For example, when you put the phone down, it charges.
 When you are texting, it charges.
 When you grab your phone to go out and about, it still charges.
 Sounds pretty difficult.

 The MagEZ Juice can do precisely this, and we're not exaggerating.